-If income realised by a Czech Holder from the sale of the Covered Bonds, except in the case of a buy-back by the Issuer when the 15 per cent. withholding tax is applied to the difference between the purchase price and the Issue Price (for further details see Taxation -Withholding tax on Interest above), is not tax-exempt (as discussed in the foregoing paragraphs), tax rates apply as follows:
+If income realised by a Czech Holder from the sale of the Covered Bonds is not tax-exempt (as discussed in the foregoing paragraphs), tax rates on capital gain calculated as a difference between the sale price and acquisition price apply as follows:

-- individual Czech Holders not having held the Covered Bonds in connection with their business activities are subject to tax at 15 per cent., - individual Czech Holders having held and selling the Covered Bonds in connection with their business activities are subject to tax at 15 per cent. plus potentially the solidarity surcharge, calculated at 7 per cent. of the excess of the Czech Holder's total employment and self-employment (including employment-related) income over 48-times the average wage (CZK 1,296,288 for 2016 and CZK 1,355,136 for 2017), plus social security and health insurance contributions, - other than individual Czech Holders are subject to tax at 19 per cent.
+- individual Czech Holders not having held the Covered Bonds in connection with their business activities are subject to tax at 15 per cent., - individual Czech Holders having held and selling the Covered Bonds in connection with their business activities are subject to tax at 15 per cent. plus potentially the solidarity surcharge, calculated at 7 per cent. of the excess of the Czech Holder's total employment and self-employment income over 48-times the average wage (CZK 1,355,136 for 2017) as well as subject to social security and health insurance contributions. - other than individual Czech Holders are subject to tax at 19 per cent.